Cincinnati-Design-LAB/architour/src/content/buildings/emery-theatre.md

   Samuel Hannaford & Sons, one of Cincinnati's most prolific 19th Century architects who also designed Cincinnati City Hall and Music Hall.
 original_function: Educational auditorium
-significance: >-
+---

 From 1912 to 1936, the auditorium was home to the Cincinnati Symphony Orchestra.
 It is a world class concert hall with a major pipe organ.
 Today the venue offers an alternative intimate setting for smaller concerts.
 An organization has been formed to champion the restoration of the theatre.
----